Hardwood vs. Laminate Wood Flooring: Quiz and Tips to Help You Decide

 Your home’s flooring will typically need repairs at some point.
 From minor accidents to excessive wear and tear, laminate and hardwood have advantages and disadvantages.

-- Hardwood: Hardwood flooring is both beautiful and fairly durable, especially in lower-traffic rooms like bedrooms and dining rooms.
-But, if you have pets or a lot of foot traffic, your hardwood floors might show the scratches and wear overtime.
+Hardwood flooring is both beautiful and fairly durable, especially in lower-traffic rooms like bedrooms and dining rooms.
+But, if you have pets or a lot of foot traffic, your hardwood floors might show scratches and wear over time.
 Basements and bathrooms with a lot of moisture are also not good places for hardwood flooring.
 On the other hand, continuous sunlight can fade your hardwood flooring overtime as well.

-- Laminate: Because laminate flooring is so durable, it’s less susceptible to wear and tear from pets and foot traffic.
+Because laminate flooring is so durable, it’s less susceptible to wear and tear from pets and foot traffic.
 While it withstands moisture better than hardwood, it should not be in a regularly wet area of the home.
-Because of its top coat, laminate flooring typically does not fade from sunlight as quickly and noticeably as hardwood flooring and can be used safely in rooms with large windows.
+Because of its topcoat, laminate flooring typically does not fade from sunlight as quickly and noticeably as hardwood flooring and can be used safely in rooms with large windows.